Modelling the persistent low-state $\gamma$-ray emission of the PKS 1510-089 blazar with electromagnetic cascades initiated in hadronuclear interactions: Hadronuclear interpretation of the GeV excess in the low state of PKS 1510--089

 \subsection{The spectrum of the BLR photon field}

 The spectrum of the photon field inside the broad line region was calculated with the \textit{Cloudy} code\footnote{\url{www.nublado.org}}, version c17.00 \citep{Ferland2017}.
 The following values of input parameters were assumed: the bolometric luminosity of the accretion disk $L_{\mathrm{D}} = 10^{46}$~erg/s, the BLR radius $R_{\mathrm{BLR}} = 0.036$~pc, the BLR material covering factor $f = 0.1$, the hydrogen density $h_{\mathrm{den}} = 10^{10}$~cm$^{-3}$, and the column density $N_c = 10^{23}$~cm$^{-2}$.
+This value of $N_c$ is typical in BLR models (see, e.g., \citet{Kwan1981}). \citet{Miniutti2014} derive $N_c = 10^{23}-10^{24}$~cm$^{-2}$ for the Seyfert 1 galaxy ESO 323–G77 from X-ray observations.
 The spectrum of the accretion disk was assumed to follow the model ``AGN'' implemented in \textit{Cloudy} with the characteristic temperature parameter amounting to $10^{5}$ K. Other parameters were set to their default values.

 The BLR radius for PKS 1510--089 was measured by \citet{Rakshit2020} with the reverberation mapping technique.
 The value of $L_{\mathrm{D}}$ assumed by us is between the estimates of \citet{Abdo2010} ($3 \times 10^{45}$~erg/s) and \citet{Rakshit2020} (2.15$\times10^{46}$~erg/s).
 The values of other parameters are typical for FSRQ studies \citep[see, e.g.,][]{Tavecchio2008}.